- Location: Wyoming

 In the state of Wyoming, prestige plates equal personalized plates.
 This type of plate is handled through Motor Vehicle Services at the Wyoming Department of Transportation (WYDOT).
 But the physical metal rectangle that attaches to the vehicle is still issued through the local county treasurer's office.

 Prestige plates are allowed on just about every type of registered vehicle including SUVs, motor homes, motorcycles, and even in some cases, ATVs.
-So if you are looking to add a bit of witty style to your vehicle or simply trying to stand apart from the throngs of other motorists, here is your chance.

 - Plates can only contain four letters, or an arrangement of four letters and numerals.